SniperrifleXD/SniperrifleXD/README.md

 # Hi there, I'm [SniperrifleXD][discord] 👋

 ## I'm a Discord Bot Developer!
+I can make bots from v12 to v13!
+Currently learning/working on html and discord.js oauth2.

 - Strategic Response Unit Bot
 - Mayflower Bot
 - KnowOP Bot